 I knew of Patrick Blanc‘s work long before I knew of him.
 The first time I experienced one of his gardens was sometime in 2007 when I happened to walk around the side of the BHV Homme in Paris.
 I was dumbstruck at seeing a wall of plants on the side of the building.
-I’d never seen such a thing and I was pretty sure if they were even real.
-Except they were.
+I’d never seen such a thing and I wasn’t even sure if they were real.
+They were.

-I have happened across a few of his other installations during various travels.
-Every time, I am stopped in my tracks.
+Since then, I’ve happened across a few of his other installations during various travels.
+Every time, they stop me in my tracks.
 There is just something extraordinary about seeing a garden on the side of building or draped up and around some other improbable thing.

 The walls he creates provide biodiversity in urban areas, they help buildings with heating and cooling and they clean the air.
 To me, they are some of the most beautiful and inspiring arrangements of plants I know.
 It is not surprising that his work has tipped off a trend that has seen a peak and even a subsequent backlash.